belindadunu/Deployment-5.1/README.md

 This architecture provides loose coupling between the layers, with the agents and app servers separated from the Jenkins controller.
 The public subnets allow inbound internet access which is required for this use case.

 ## Jenkins/Jenkins Agent Architecture
-The Jenkins server and Jenkins agent utilize a master-slave architecture to enable distributed builds.
+The Jenkins server and Jenkins agent utilize a controller-agent architecture to enable distributed builds.

 **Jenkins Server**:
 - Hosting the Jenkins web UI and displaying build statuses/logs